Sigma117/Grave_Escapes/README.md

 # Grave_Escapes
-2D game made by java
+2D game made with Java

 <img width="1194" alt="Schermata 2022-05-25 alle 09 12 38" src="https://user-images.githubusercontent.com/71655239/170209805-037aec2c-55e0-4866-95bb-7b99f0bf742f.png">

 ## Introduction:

-Grave_Escape is a simple 2D Java Game, this is an university project in collaboration with [Giovanni Lopopolo](https://github.com/giovannilopopolo98).
+Grave_Escape is a simple 2D Java Game, done for an university project in collaboration with [Giovanni Lopopolo](https://github.com/giovannilopopolo98).
-This game is programmed in Java only and using the multi-language integrated development environment Netbeans.
+This game is programmed in Java only, using the multi-language integrated development environment Netbeans.

 ## The Application "Grave_Escapes":
 Grave_Escape application aims to provide an interface that through a graphic representation of a map causes the player to enter the tower.